mosesjlee/NinjaVoiceCommandExample/README.md

 much pointed me to http://www.politepix.com/openears/ to have a fast integration of all their libraries which are built in C to have it integrated with my platform as soon as possible.

+All in all I made 1 iOS app using OpenEars Framework and 1 Mac OS app using the bare bones PocketSphinx library.
+For the Mac OS app I have created my own classes PocketSphinxWrapper.hpp and PocketSphinxWrapper.cpp.
+Unfortunately I was not able to fully integrate my wrapper class, but you can take a look at the code to see what my design was.

 TO RUN:

 You could run this app on an iphone simulator provided that you have the latest version of Mac OS X (10.11)